ME3Tweaks/LegendaryExplorer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version information:**
-Please include both the date and version number that is located on the left side of the main window. **This information is required**.
+Please include both the date and version number that is located on the top right side of the main window. **This information is required**.

 **Stack trace**
 If you see an error dialog with a details or copy button, please post the details here.